dronelektron/gravity-gun/README.md

 * sm_gravitygun_throw_speed [value] - Throw speed (min - 256.0, max - 32768.0) [default: "1024.0"]
 * sm_gravitygun_cone_angle [value] - Cone angle in degrees (min - 5.0, max - 60.0) [default: "15.0"]
 * sm_gravitygun_cone_distance [value] - Cone distance (min - 64.0, max - 32768.0) [default: "512.0"]

+##### Trace Mode

+* Static - Grab a player at a distance specified in the console variable `sm_gravitygun_distance`
+* Dynamic - Grab a player at a distance between you and them

+##### Capture Mode

+* Line - The player who crossed the line will be captured
+* Cone - The player who is inside the cone and who is closer to the crosshair will be captured

 ### Notes